King's Health Partners' Summer SchoolRelevant to: Research

 Each July, GCSE students from Lambeth, Lewisham and Southwark are given a unique insight into the world of medical research at annual King’s Health Partners (KHP) Summer School.

 Organised by the National Institute of Health Research (NIHR) Biomedical Research Centre (BRC) at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London, the week-long school gives young Londoners the chance to learn from some of the world’s leading scientists.

-The Summer School finished on Friday with a celebration event featuring presentations from the students to an invited audience of friends, family and teachers.
+The Summer School finished with a celebration event featuring presentations from the students to an invited audience of friends, family and teachers.

 King’s Health Partners is an Academic Health Science Centre that brings together three of the country’s leading NHS Foundation Trusts, Guy's and St Thomas', King's College Hospital and South London and Maudsley, with a world-class university, King's College London.
 The partnership was formed to turn research more swiftly and effectively into improvements in healthcare for people with physical and mental health problems in south east London.

 The Summer School is funded by KHP, the NIHR Biomedical Research Centre (BRC) at Guy’s and St Thomas’ and King’s College London, and the NIHR Clinical Research Network South London.

 You can find out more about the 2019 Summer School and how to apply on the BRC website.